EwanBurnett/GDB-Tech-Test/ReadMe.md

 ## Architecture
 "Given an array of objects, each consisting of a 2D location, ID number, and cardinal direction, Write a function returning any points which intersect the visible range of a given cone."

+In order for a point to be intersecting with a circle segment, 2 criteria must be met:
+1. The point must be within the radius of the circle.
+2. The point must lie within the arc of the circle segment.
+Any point that meets these criteria is considered to be intersecting with the circle segment.

+This function can be broken into a number of steps:
+1. Establish whether the point is within the bounds of the circle.
+2. Rotate the forwards vector $f$ by -(FoV / 2), becoming $f`$
+3. Calculate the dot product between the arc start vector and the object $f` \cdot o$
+4. If the angle $f` \cdot o$ is less than the FoV, then an intersection has occurred.
+This algorithm works for any valid Field of View, where $FoV \le x \le 360$

 A number of new types are used for convenience, including a basic 2-Dimensional Vector, An Enumeration for direction definitions, and a container for each entity.
 ```mermaid
 classDiagram